top of page

 • Slipperiness

-The glossy finish can become very slippery when wet, which is a safety concern in bathrooms.
+The glossy finish can become very slippery when wet.
+This is a safety concern in bathrooms.
 To reduce risk, consider using textured or matte tiles on floors or adding non-slip mats.

 • Visible Water Spots and Smudges

-The shiny surface shows water spots, soap scum, and fingerprints more easily than matte finishes, requiring more frequent cleaning to keep the look pristine.
+The shiny surface shows water spots, soap scum, and fingerprints more easily than matte finishes.
+This requires more frequent cleaning to keep the look pristine.

 • Cold and Hard Surface

-Polished porcelain tiles can feel cold and hard underfoot, which might be uncomfortable without underfloor heating or rugs.
+Polished porcelain tiles can feel cold and hard underfoot.
+This might be uncomfortable without underfloor heating or rugs.

 • Installation Cost

-Polished porcelain requires precise installation to avoid chipping and to maintain the smooth finish, which can increase labor costs.
+Polished porcelain requires precise installation to avoid chipping and to maintain the smooth finish.
+This can increase labor costs.

 Tips for Choosing Bathroom Tiles

-For bathroom floors, prioritize tiles with a slip-resistant rating or textured surface to prevent accidents.
+For bathroom floors, prioritize tiles with a slip-resistant rating or textured surface.
+This helps prevent accidents.

-Large tiles can make a small bathroom feel more spacious, while smaller tiles or mosaics add detail and grip.
+Large tiles can make a small bathroom feel more spacious.
+Conversely, smaller tiles or mosaics add detail and grip.

 Choose tiles that fit your cleaning routine.
 Porcelain and ceramic are easier to maintain than natural stone.